araraonline/js-exercises/image_gallery/README.md

 ## Part 1

-Part 1 is the gallery itself and its working.
+Part 1 is the gallery itself and its workings.
 Let's do it.

+## Part 2

+Part 2 involves creating a darkener filter over the zoomed image.